HOW FOTS BEGAN

 of an independent magazine, which would bring together our skills of writing, editing, and design.
 Like many people, we have always enjoyed good talks with friends, sharing tales and experiences, past and present – so we decided to make a magazine that reads like a conversation.
 Friends On The Shelf seemed like the perfect name to communicate our concept.

 We published Issue One in May 2020, financed entirely by hundreds of small donations from our Founding Friends.
-We were encouraged by the enthusiastic response to Issue One and we are now delighted to have published Issue Two in November 2020.
+Issue 2 followed in November 2020 and encouraged by the enthusiastic response we are now delighted to have published Issue Three in March 2021.

-We are still completely independent and funded by our readers, and a few small independent businesses who have bought advertising space in Issue Two.
+We are still completely independent and funded by our readers and a few small independent businesses who have bought advertising space.
 Our contributors generously write without remuneration (though we hope this will change as we grow).

-We have received a wealth of fabulous material and Issue Three will be published in Spring 2021, with Issue Four and Five planned for next Summer and Autumn.
+We have received a wealth of fabulous material and Issue Four will be published in autumn 2021, with Issue Five in March 2022.